RunSociety Contributer’s Writing Guide

 - For list/showcase articles, each example should include an image.
 E.g. Location, product, workout

-- No social media link shall be included in the article
+- No malicious or irrelevant links shall be included in the article

 - No affiliate or tracker links allowed in the article